rschlaefli/19fs-dspa-project/README.md

     - Defaults to a factor of 1200
     - 1 hour / 1200 = 3.0 seconds, meaning all events of a given hour are served in 3 seconds

+The three analytics task can additionally be configured using the properties file:
+`social-network-analysis/src/main/java/ch/ethz/infk/dspa/config.properties`

+We suggest to use the default configuration because these parameters were tuned to produce reasonable results.

 ### Troubleshooting

 - To connect to Kafka from the host machine, use `localhost:29092`.